Leafwing-Studios/leafwing-website/content/post/ecs-second-type-system.md

 Now, let's crash this grand theory of ours on the rocky shores of cold, hard reality, and see what we can salvage from the wreckage.

-## Entity is to Instance as Archetype is to Type
+## Entity is to instance as archetype is to type

 If you've stumbled upon this post, you probably have a *rough* idea of what a **type** is, in the sense used by Rust.
 For the brave game designers who have decided to stick with us, a [type](https://doc.rust-lang.org/reference/types.html) describes the data an object has, and what functions can operate on it.